giraditya/websocket-chat/README.md

 ## WEBSOCKET-CHAT
-### A WebSocket Chat Application in Go
+### A WebSocket Server in Go

-- Article explaining code for `go` beginners line by line: https://medium.com/@parvjn616/building-a-websocket-chat-application-in-go-388fff758575
+- The main concept is Live Chat, where users can send messages support agent.
+- So this application support multiple agent
+- Many agent can take many client

 ### Compile and Run
 - go run main.go